google/werm/README.md

 ## WERMFLAGS ENVVAR

 The environment variable `$WERMFLAGS` is a URL query string without the leading question mark, e.g. `foo=1&bar=2` or `baz=3`.
-This must be set when starting the server, and the following values are supported:
+If used, it must be set when starting the server, and the following values are supported:

 | flag name   | value                                                      |
 | ----------- | ---------------------------------------------------------- |